Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical

 \begin{singlespace}

 How should social scientists understand and communicate the uncertainty of statistically estimated causal effects?
-It is well-known that the conventional significance-vs.-insignificance approach is associated with misunderstandings and misuses.
-Behavioral research suggests people understand uncertainty more appropriately in a numerical, continuous scale than in a verbal, discrete scale.
-Motivated by these backgrounds, I propose presenting the probabilities of different effect sizes.
-Probability is an intuitive continuous measure of uncertainty.
-It allows researchers to better understand and communicate the uncertainty of statistically estimated effects.
-In addition, my approach needs no decision threshold for an uncertainty measure or an effect size, unlike the conventional approaches, allowing researchers to be agnostic about a decision threshold such as $p<5\%$ and a justification for that.
-I apply my approach to a previous social scientific study, showing it enables richer inference than the significance-vs.-insignificance approach taken by the original study.
+I propose we utilize the posterior distribution of a causal effect and present the probability of the effect being greater (in absolute terms) than different minimum effect sizes.
+Probability is an intuitive measure of uncertainty for understanding and communication.
+In addition, the proposed approach needs no decision threshold for an uncertainty measure or an effect size, unlike the conventional approaches.
+I apply the proposed approach to a previous social scientific study, showing it enables richer inference than the significance-vs.-insignificance approach taken by the original study.
 The accompanying R package makes my approach easy to implement. \end{singlespace}

 \textbf{\textit{Keywords}} -- Bayesian, inference, \textit{p}-value, uncertainty